Kernel Scaling for Manifold Learning and Classification: Introduction

-Construction of the kernel matrix (Eq. \ref{eq:KernelK1}) requires to set the value of the scale (width) parameter $\epsilon$.
-This parameter is related to the statistics and to the geometry of the data points.
-The Euclidean distance is used for learning the geometry of the data.
-However, it is meaningful only locally when this distance is applied to high dimensional data points.
+The scale parameter is related to the statistics and to the geometry of the data points.
+The Euclidean distance, which is often used for learning the geometry of the data, is meaningful only locally when applied to high-dimensional data points.
 Therefore, a proper choice of should preserve local connectivities and neglect large distances.
 If is too large, there is almost no preference for local connections and the kernel method is reduced essentially to PCA \cite{lindenbaum2015musical}.
-On the other hand, if $\epsilon$ is too small, the matrix (Eq. \ref{eq:KernelK1}) has many small off-diagonal elements, which is an indication of a poor connectivity within the data.
+On the other hand, if $\epsilon$ is too small, the matrix (Eq.\ (\ref{eq:KernelK1})) has many small off-diagonal elements, which is an indication of a poor connectivity within the data.

-Several studies have proposed ways to set $\epsilon$.
-A study by \cite{Coifman} suggests a method which enforces that most of the data is connected.
-The sum of the kernel is used in \cite{Singer} to find a range of valid scales.
-The approach in \cite{zelnik} sets a dynamic scale and is applicable for spectral clustering.
-Others simply use the standard deviation of the data as $\epsilon$.
+Several studies have proposed different approaches for setting $\epsilon$.
+A study by Lafon {\em et al.} \cite{Coifman} suggests a method which enforces connectivity among most data points - a rather simple method, which is nonetheless sensitive to noise and to outliers.
+The sum of the kernel is used by Singer {\em et al.} \cite{Singer} to find a range of valid scales, this method provides a good starting value but is not fully automated.
+An approach by Zelnik-Manor and Perona \cite{zelnik} sets an adaptive scale for each point, which is applicable for spectral clustering but might deform the geometry.
+As a result, there is no guarantee that the rescaled kernel has real eigenvectors and eigenvalues.
+Others simply use the squared standard deviation (mean squared Euclidean distances from the mean) of the data as $\epsilon$, this again is very sensitive to noise and to outliers.

-Kernel methods are also used for Support Vector Machines \cite{SVM}, where the goal is to find a feature space that separates between the given classes.
+Kernel methods are also used for Support Vector Machines (SVMs, \cite{SVM}), where the goal is to find a feature space that best separates given classes.
 Methods such as \cite{gaspar2012parameter,staelin2003parameter} use cross-validation to find the scale parameter which achieves peak classification results on a given training set.
-The study in \cite{campbell1999dynamically} suggests an iterative approach that updates the scale until reaching a maximal separation between classes.
-A study in \cite{chapelle2002choosing} relates the scale parameter to the feature selection problem by using a different scale for each feature.
+The study by Campbell {\em et al.} \cite{campbell1999dynamically} suggests an iterative approach that updates the scale until reaching maximal separation between classes.
+Chapelle {\em et al.} \cite{chapelle2002choosing} relate the scale parameter to the feature selection problem by using a different scale for each feature.
 This framework applies gradient descent to a designated error function to find the optimal scales.
+These methods are good for classification, but require to actually re-classify the points for testing each scale.